 We travel to escape our former perceptions of ourselves.
 We are braver, stronger, and more deserving than we ever knew.
 We travel to escape our preconceived limits – we push ourselves, we grapple with our mind over matter and our feet over the earth.

 We escape a sense of never quite belonging in favor of feeling connected to the world around us.
 And thus, we learn compassion toward people who cannot escape.
 We learn privilege.
 We learn to be grateful that we were able to escape our troubles and hope to be better for those who cannot.

 By Brodi of Our Off Beat Life

 My family and I travel to learn.
 When on the go, we prioritize picking up a few key phrases in the local language as well as educational opportunities in each place.
-If there are ruins, museums, or nature tours we do it all!
+If there are ruins, museums, or nature tours, we do it all!

-One of our favorite ways to learn is by visiting local parks and playgrounds.
+One of our favorite ways to learn is visiting local parks and playgrounds.
 This gives us an opportunity to see how local people like to spend their free time.
-Throughout Asia, we found many adults using the free, outdoor workout equipment in the parks while kids played on playgrounds nearby.
+Throughout Asia, we found many adults using the free outdoor workout equipment in the parks while kids played on playgrounds nearby.

 Typically, our first reaction to travel is noticing how people and lifestyles are different from our own.
-However, the more we travel, the more we learn the similarities between people and cultures around the world.
+However, the more we travel, the more we learn about the similarities between people and cultures around the world.

 #9 – We Travel to Teach